 Want to see Sanctuary for yourself?

-Painted by James Burns in November 2016, Sanctuary is located at the corner of 13th and Chancellor Streets in Philadelphia’s Central City neighborhood.
+Painted by James Burns in November 2016, Sanctuary is located at the corner of 13th and Chancellor Streets in Philadelphia’s Center City neighborhood.

 - From panhandling to paycheck: How day labor can provide opportunity to Philly’s homeless (by Samantha Melamed, The Inquirer)